Fall 2015 Enrollment

 |Student-run film society||X|

-Combined Bachelors-Masters Program: Miami currently has 22 programs that offer a combined bachelors-masters degree.
+Miami currently has 22 programs that offer a combined bachelors-masters degree.
 Students wishing to pursue a combined degree option may declare their interest at any point during their undergraduate experience.
 Of course, the earlier the better, as the programs take planning and academic advising.
-In a combined degree program, a student completes the undergraduate (bachelors) first, and then remains on campus to complete their master’s through a shortened graduate-level curriculum.
+In a combined degree program, students complete their undergraduate courses first and then spend extra time on campus to complete their master’s through a shortened graduate-level curriculum.

-It’s no mystery that college is challenging.
-This can be especially true for incoming freshman who have not yet adjusted to their new academic standards.
-In order to address the educational needs of each students, Miami established the Rinella Learning Center as a guide and resource for any student who needs educational support and tutoring.
-This Center provides varying degrees of academic support, and ultimately pushes each student to grasp their subjects of interest and learn how to take charge in their own progress.
+It’s no mystery that college is challenging, especially for incoming freshmen who have yet to take on a new level of academic standards.
+Miami has established the Rinella Learning Center as a guide and resource for any student who needs educational support and tutoring.
+This Center provides varying degrees of academic support, ultimately pushing each student to grasp their subjects of interest and learn how to take charge in their own progress.

 |English (including composition)||X|